mhofmann-itnovum/docs-alfresco/search-enterprise/latest/install/index.md

         ALFRESCO_SHAREDFILESTORE_BASEURL: http://shared-file-store:8099/alfresco/api/-default-/private/sfs/versions/1/file/
 ```

-> **Note:** If Elasticsearch server is available on your environment, `elasticsearch` and `kibana` services can be removed from the `docker-compose.yml` provided file.
+> **Note:** If Elasticsearch server is available on your environment, `elasticsearch` and `kibana` services can be removed from the `docker-compose.yml` file.
 You may adjust the references to `elasticsearch` service in Docker Compose in order to use your Elasticsearch deployment.